litegapps/litegapps.github.io/content/blog/Custom_rom/Poco-f3/Pixel-os-a14.md

 ## Installation

 To install Pixel OS Android 14 on Poco F3, you will need to have an unlocked bootloader, a custom recovery like TWRP, and the Pixel OS zip file.
-You can download the zip file from the [official XDA thread](^4^).
+You can download the zip file.
 Before flashing, make sure to backup your data, as this process will wipe your internal storage.
 Follow these steps to install Pixel OS Android 14 on Poco F3:

 - Boot into TWRP recovery by holding the power and volume up buttons.
 - Wipe the system, data, cache, and dalvik partitions.